 - 1. What are the main public policy issues involved into thinking about how to set sovereign wealth funds? - 2.
-What are the differences between the "Norway model" and the "Yale model" of David Swensen? - 3.
+What are the differences between the "Norway model" and the "Yale model" of David Swensen (watch video)? - 3.
 Should Norway use the model that Yale endowment uses?
 Should Yale use the Norway model?
 Are there reasons why Yale and Norway should use different investment models? - 4.
 Should Russia try to use the Yale model or Norway model, or try to develop its own approach? - 5.
-What are the main lessons for Russia to learn from the Libya vs Goldman case?
+What are the main lessons for Russia to learn from the Libya vs Goldman case and Malaysia vs Goldman case?